Maternity pay - what you're entitled to

 This is the type of maternity pay that most women get.
 Your employer has to pay you this if:

-- you work for your employer in the 15th week before your baby is due and the 25 weeks before that (you can find your dates by entering your due date below)
+- you work for your employer in the 15th week before your baby is due and have worked for them for at least 26 weeks before that (you can find your dates by entering your due date below)

 Your average pay is worked out over 8 weeks, finishing roughly 15 weeks before your due date.
 Contact your nearest Citizens Advice if you're close to the minimum pay and need to work out your exact average.